-Fact: Transition is an ongoing process that needs effective planning and an approach that is participatory, interagency and holistic.
+Fact: Transition is an ongoing process that needs effective planning and an approach that is participatory, holistic and across agencies.

 Myth: Transition is a fixed program.

 Fact: Transition should be a flexible process based on individual needs—it is a developmental process which may change over time.

 Myth: Transition and change are the same thing.

 Fact: Change is situational.
 This means it involves movement from one environment, situation or condition to another.
 Transition is psychological—the path from one change to another.